hamx05/PyPassManager/README.md

 # 🔐 PyPassManager

-A secure and user-friendly password manager built with Python and Tkinter as my Cyber Security Project in my 3rd Semester (Fall 2024) at FAST-NUCES..
-Store, encrypt, and manage your credentials with a modern GUI interface.
+*A secure Python password manager with modern GUI, developed as my 3rd Semester Cyber Security Project (Fall 2024) at FAST-NUCES.
+Features Tkinter interface with military-grade encryption to store, manage, and protect your credentials.*

 ---